-1) North Mining Shares Company Limited (formerly known as Sun Man Tai Holdings Company Limited (the "Company") is listed on the Main Board of the Stock Exchange of Hong Kong Limited (stock code 433).
+- 1) Company S (the "Company") is listed on the Main Board of the Stock Exchange of Hong Kong Limited. - 2) The audits of consolidated financial statements for the Company and its subsidiaries (the "Group'') for the year ended 31 December 2008 (''2008 Accounts'') and 31 December 2009 (''2009 Accounts'') (collectively the "Accounts'') were conducted by The 2nd Respondent. - 3) The 1st Respondent, the managing director of the 2nd Respondent, issued the audit reports with an unmodified opinion on the 2008 Accounts and a

-- 2) The audits of consolidated financial statements for the Company and its subsidiaries (the "Group") for the year ended 31 December 2008 ("2008 Accounts") and 31 December 2009 ("2009 Accounts") (collectively the "Accounts") were conducted by Elite. - 3) Ng, the managing director of Elite, issued the audit reports with an unmodified opinion on the 2008 Accounts and a qualified opinion on 2009 Accounts regarding other matters.
+- qualified opinion on 2009 Accounts regarding other matters.
 The said audit reports were respectively dated 16 March 2009 and 29 March 2010. - 4) Note 3 to the 2008 Accounts and 2009 Accounts respectively stated that they were prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRS") and the said audit reports stated that the audits of the Accounts were conducted in accordance with Hong Kong Standards on Auditing ("HKSA").